 Fixed costs

 Salaried staff tends to be one of the highest costs incurred by journals.
-Similarly, estates tend to highly affect monthly bills, including costs such as offices, internet connections, telephones and more.
+Similarly, having office space will tend to highly affect monthly bills, including costs such as rent, internet connection, telephone, server space and more.
 Staff and facilities are not a concern if a journal is run by volunteers using space and services that have a different primary use: for example, this is the case if a journal is run by an academic using their university device(s) and office.
 However, these costs should not be ignored, as a change in the journal manager’s circumstances and affiliation may swiftly affect the journal.

-Some information technology (IT) costs must be covered by virtually any journal, such as web hosting, domain registration, website maintenance and the submission management system (unless this is open source, although its maintenance should always be accounted for).
+Some information technology (IT) costs must be covered by virtually any journal, such as web hosting, domain registration, website maintenance, DOI registration,long-term archiving and the submission management system (unless this is open source, although its maintenance should always be accounted for).
 Additionally, journals are likely to have to cover several membership costs, including Crossref as a starting point.
 Other memberships or annual service fees may also apply, such as iThenticate (plagiarism), CLOCKSS (preservation), COPE (publication ethics) or COUNTER (article statistics).

 Variable costs

-Journals are responsible for peer-reviewing and publishing articles online.
+Journals are responsible for coordinating peer-review and disseminating the articles online.
 These activities require, once again, social and technical infrastructure.
 The social infrastructure is provided in the form of a peer review manager (salaried or volunteer) plus individual peer reviewers, who are usually unpaid.
-The technical infrastructure typically consists in the costs to register a DOI for the article and production (often in XML and PDF), plus, optionally, plagiarism checks.
+The technical infrastructure typically consists of the costs to register a DOI for the article and production cost (e.g. related to producing XML and PDF versions), plus plagiarism checks.

 Importantly, while fixed costs scale up linearly (e.g. two salaried staff members may cost twice as much as one salaried staff member), costs per article decrease based on the number of submissions, as long as the articles can be processed by existing staff and infrastructure.